aleph-zero-foundation/aleph-node/scripts/synthetic-network/README.md

 Additionally, this folder contains an example .js script introducing API of the synthetic-network.
 You can use it by executing
 `run_script_for_synthetic-network.sh --script-path ./latency.js`.

-# How to run e2e-tests that use synthetic-network
+# How to run e2e-tests that using synthetic-network?

 ```bash
 # build aleph-node docker-image